-- A hierarchy of crossing treatments should be applied to intersections based on the location and the volume of pedestrians and bicyclists.
+- A hierarchy of crossing treatments should be applied to intersections based on the locations and volumes of pedestrians and bicyclists.
 Special intersection paving treatments can break the visual uniformity of streets, highlight pedestrian and bicycle crossings as an extension of the public realm, and announce key locations.
-These improvements should be installed at John Nolen Drive and Rimrock Road, John Nolen Drive and E. Olin Avenue and at Rimrock Roan and E. Rusk Avenue.
-The hierarchy and appropriate locations include the following applications: - Standard Markings All crossings should be identified with parallel lines; - Enhanced Markings Ladder striping should be added for crossings of streets in the edge and edge zone; - Special intersection paying treatments include integrated colors, textures, and scoring patterns.
+These improvements should be installed at John Nolen Drive and Rimrock Road, John Nolen Drive and E. Olin Avenue and at Rimrock Road and E. Rusk Avenue.
+The hierarchy and appropriate locations include the following applications: - Standard Markings All crossings should be identified with parallel lines; - Enhanced Markings Ladder striping should be added for crossings of streets with potential vehicular/bicycle/pedestrian conflicts; - Special intersection paving treatments include integrated colors, textures, and scoring patterns.
 A dark gray or other appropriate color may be applied to the paving in crosswalks.